 *Pork shoulder (also referred to as pork butt) is fattier than the pork loin that some people use for pork and sauerkraut.
 I like the former because it becomes fork tender and is harder to dry out than the leaner loin.
 If you prefer to use the loin cut, do so but check it early so as not to overcook.
 The internal temperature of the loin shouldn’t exceed 145℉.

-**We enjoy a mix of tart and sweet apples, like Granny Smith and Golden Delicious.
+**We enjoy a mix of tart and sweet apples, like Granny Smith, Golden Delicious, Honey Crisp, Gold Rush, and/or Gala.
 If you like the tangy sauerkraut flavor to shine through, lean towards tart apples.
 Conversely, opt for sweet apples if you prefer to reduce the tang.
-Recently, I added half the apples, sliced, in the last hour of cooking, which provided a nice mix of texture and flavor.
+I like to reserve half the apples after sautéing and then slice and add back in the last hour of cooking, which provides a nice mix of texture and flavor.
+I then mash the apples that have cooked the whole time and stir them into the sauerkraut.

 ***Some people prefer a higher ratio of sauerkraut to pork, especially if they shred the pork and mix it into the sauerkraut for serving.
 In this case, feel free to use 1½ to 2 times the amount of sauerkraut specified, increasing the brown sugar proportionately.